 Organic farming involves severely restricting the use of artificial chemical fertilisers and pesticides, relying instead on developing a healthy, fertile soil and growing a mixture of crops.
 Genetically Modified (GM) crops and ingredients, as well as irradiation are banned under organic standards.

-In the UK, the Pesticide Action Network have produced their own list of the ‘best and worst foods for pesticide residues’ and at the top of the ‘best list’ are FRUITS: Star fruit, plum, exotic fruits, kiwi fruit, banana, raspberries, other berries and melons and VEGETABLES: Corn, leeks, aubergines, onions, ginger, chilli, potatoes, peppers, celery and spinach.
+In the UK, the Pesticide Action Network have produced their own list of the ‘best and worst foods for pesticide residues’ and at the top of the ‘worst list’ are oranges, lemons and limes, strawberries, pears, grapes, cherries, peaches and nectarines, pineapple, apricots and banana.
+Washing these fruits and vegetables is therefore a must, especially if the organic equivalents aren’t bought.

 Should we take these lists on our next shop though?
 Perhaps not.
 There is currently limited evidence to indicate that organic foods may contain lower levels of pesticides than food produced by conventional methods and there isn’t enough scientific evidence to say that organic food is more nutritious than non-organic food or that there are any health benefits to eating organic foods.